-Accountable Care Organizations: Status UpdateAdded by Hawley Troxell in Articles & Publications, Health Law on February 23, 2011
+Accountable Care Organizations: Status UpdateAdded by Hawley Troxell in Articles & Blogs, Health Law on February 23, 2011

 ACO is the new name for an old idea: health care providers and payers collaborate so that providers are accountable for and compensated according to the quality of care rendered to a defined population.
 An ACO includes providers who can coordinate and provide care across a broad spectrum of health care services, thereby avoiding duplication and errors, improving quality and efficiency, and reducing costs.
 The key is to structure incentives to reward quality and cost savings.
 Managed care déjà vu?
 Yes, but ACOs generally differ from HMOs, PPOs, and PHOs in their scope: ACOs coordinate care among a broader range of providers across a broader spectrum of health care services, usually with aid of improved technology that facilitates capturing, analyzing and sharing health information.
 The provider compensation structure may take many forms, including employee salaries and bonuses, capitation, pay for performance, bundled payments, or–in the case of the ACA–shared savings.